salon64/BB-M7011E/payment_service/README.md

 ---

+### Running Kubernetes k8s

+1. Build the docker image with the appropriate sys architecture and Push the image to the specified Docker Hub account:
+    ```bash
+    docker buildx build --platform linux/amd64,linux/arm64 -t justingav/payment-service:latest --push
+    ```
+2. Navigate to the k8s directory and run the following command to reload the deployment file:
+    ```bash
+    kubectl apply -f deployment.yaml
+    ```
+3. You can now view it at: ```http://localhost:8002```
+4. Clean up afterwards:
+    ```bash
+    kubectl delete -f deployment.yaml && kubectl apply -f deployment.yaml
+    ```

+---

 ### Testing endpoints and error handling

 1. Run the following command `pytest tests/test_service.py -v` to run the test suite
 2. If all goes well, all tests should pass.

+---

 ### Using the service locally in the web browser

 1. Go to the following web adress: http://localhost:8002/docs#/default/debit_payment_payments_debit_post

+---

 ## Troubleshooting Guide